web2project/web2project.github.io/_docs/file-structure.md

 title: File Structure
 ---

 Building a proper module in web2project requires a handful of key files in a particular structure.
 Each of which serve a specific purpose in the operation of the system.
-For a module called "Todos" - ''available from the [http://sourceforge.net/projects/web2project-mod/ web2project Modules]'' - we would have the following file structure (filenames are case sensitive):
+For a module called "Todos" - *available from the [web2project Modules](https://github.com/web2project)* - we would have the following file structure (filenames are case sensitive):

 {|
 !
 Filename